Gravitational waves: a foundational review

 0.8cm

-\begin{quote} {\bf Abstract.}~{ The standard linear approach to the gravitational waves theory is critically reviewed.
-Contrary to the prevalent understanding, it is pointed out that this theory contains many conceptual and technical obscure issues that require further analysis.}
+\begin{quote} {\bf Abstract.}~{ The standard approach to the gravitational waves theory is critically reviewed.
+Contrary to the prevalent understanding, it is pointed out that this theory contains many conceptual problems and technical obscure points that require further analysis.}

 \end{quote}